mysql/mysql-utilities/doc/intro/developers.rst

 MySQL Utilities are designed as a collection of easy to use Python scripts that can be combined to provide more powerful features.
-Internally, the scripts use the :ref:`mysql.utilities` module library to perform its various tasks.
+Internally, the scripts use the mysql.utilities module library to perform its various tasks.
 Since a library of common functions is available, it is easy for a database administrator to create scripts for common tasks.
 These utilities are located in the ``/scripts`` folder of the installation or source tree.